 To be passionately curious helps all keep learning and exploring.

-As a member of the Office of the Arts at Georgia Tech, Lane works to engage community advisors with projects that culminate from student, faculty, and artist exploration with Georgia Tech technology innovations.
+As a member of the Office of the Arts at Georgia Tech, Lane manages special events for current and prospective donors to the Office of the Arts, works with members the Arts Advisory Board to connect to Arts@Tech programs, and leads fundraising efforts to support work at the intersection of arts and academics.
 Prior to joining Georgia Tech, Lane worked with non-profit organizations to develop Board engagement and to secure sustainable funding with major gift commitments and private foundation investment.

-Lane is serving as a leadership fellow to build a quality relationship with a student who wants to realize life goals that make a positive impact in our society, that bring great personal satisfaction, and that balance hard work, play, and celebration.
+Lane is serving as a leadership fellow to build quality relationships with students who want to realize life goals and have desires to make positive impacts on society.
+She hopes to bring great personal satisfaction to these students and hopes to pass on a sense of hard work, play and celebration.

-Training Generalist II in the Office of Human Resources “You have not lived today until you have done something for someone who can never repay you.” - John Bunyan
+Training Generalist Senior in the Office of Human Resources “You have not lived today until you have done something for someone who can never repay you.” - John Bunyan

-If you were to ask Yvette’s loved ones what they remember most about her as a child are, they would say her inquisitive nature.
-Yvette believes she was destined to be a learning and development professional.
-Yvette is passionate about fostering the development and growth of others.
-Over the last seven years, she has worked in the public and private sector, designing and facilitating learning experiences that equip adult learners with the tools and resources necessary to achieve their defined professional and personal success.
+If you were to ask Yvette’s loved ones what they remember most about her as a child, they would say her inquisitive nature.
+Yvette believes she was destined to be a learning and development professional and she is passionate about fostering the development and growth of others.
+Over the last seven years, she has worked in the public and private sector, focusing on designing and facilitating learning experiences that equip adult learners with the tools and resources necessary to achieve their defined professional and personal success.
 Yvette also leverages her B.A. from Clark Atlanta University and her M.S. in Human Resource Development from Florida International University to enhance her effectiveness in the classroom.